 It may be easy to stress over the type of rod to use for bass fly fishing, because it has to have enough strength to handle reasonably-sized largemouth or otherwise.
-A five to eight weight rod with some weight-forward (WF) fly line that compliments the rod and will cast large flies works well for me (and for most bass).
+A 5 to 8-weight rod with some weight-forward (WF) fly line that compliments the rod and will cast large flies works well for me (and for most bass).

-Without much wind or heavy cover to deal with, a five to six weight will do, but for casting larger deer hair flies in wind, go up to an eight weight.
+Without much wind or heavy cover to deal with, a 5 to 6-weight will do, but for casting larger deer hair flies in wind, go up to an 8 weight.

-Seven- to nine-foot rods work well (mine is actually 7'11") and usually have sufficient backbone to handle a bass.
-There are tapered leaders made specifically for bass action; look for something in the area of 3X leaders in the 10-15 pound range.
+A 7 to 9-foot rod works well (mine is actually 7'11") and usually have sufficient backbone to handle a bass.
+There are tapered leaders made specifically for bass action; look for something in the area of 3X leaders in the 10 to 15-pound range.

-Many fly fishermen (myself included) simply make their own leaders from a good quality 10-15 pound test monofilament of their choosing, and anywhere from five to eight feet in length depending on the conditions.
+Many fly fishermen (myself included) simply make their own leaders from a good quality 10 to 15-pound test monofilament of their choosing, and anywhere from 5 to 8 feet in length depending on the conditions.